Meet your new chief of staff: An AI chatbot – TechCrunch

 Underwood says nothing was directly imported from Mailbox, aside from a dedication to human-centered design.

 “We are solving a different problem but the way we are going about solving it, in trying to build something that resonates with people, is certainly consistent,” he said.
-“As a team, we seem to gravitate toward these ubiquitous, uncomfortable, painful problems, like teams and meetings, and try to build solutions that transform people’s experiences of them.”
+“As a team, we seem to gravitate toward these ubiquitous, uncomfortable, painful problems, like email and meetings, and try to build solutions that transform people’s experiences of them.”

 Making meetings suck less